agileware/civicrm-end-user-guide/docs/the-user-interface/searching.md

 We will start off with some simple searches and then move on to more advanced techniques.
 CiviCRM beginners should be familiar with Quick search, Advanced Search and the component searches.
-More advanced users should also look at [SearchKit](../searching/searchkit/what-is-searchkit.md) reports, custom searches and Search Builder.
+More advanced users should also look at [SearchKit](../searching/searchkit/what-is-searchkit.md) reports, and custom searches.

 ## Overview
 In this introduction we will discuss at various level of detail:

 * **Quick search** - how to quickly search for contacts.
 * **Advanced search** - how to really dig deep for contacts with lots of search possibilities.
-* **Search Builder** - how to build your own searches (though if you are using CiviCRM version 5.20 or later you should really look into [SearchKit](../searching/searchkit/what-is-searchkit.md) too).
 * **Full-text search** - how to search for something in all the available text fields in the database.
 * **Component search** - on searching within specific component entities like events, memberships, cases, contributions etc.
 * **Custom searches** - using the available custom made searches that can be from CiviCRM core or from one or more of your specific extensions.